stayugly/lavamachine/site/content/vr-live-painting/_index.md

   vimeonummer: '293225658'
 video_two:
   headline: Life Painting – "Life of Pi" Interpretation
-  text: |
+  text: >
     Interpretion of the two main characters of the classic Novel Life of Pi.

-    I'm not sure if they were ever surounded by rocks and a whale.
-    I thought it would give the scene more drama an makes it more interesting.
+    They are surounded by rocks and a whale which is not particular a certain part of a the novel,but it gives the scene more drama..

     This painting is completely made in Google Tilt Brush.
   vimeonummer: '296202509'
 headlineBig: